|

 10.

-Tracing versions of the present melody (further details in the
+Tracing versions of the present melody (tracing chart)

 In addition the complete edition of Buxuxuan Qinpu (1556; surviving only in Taiwan) has a related 古顏回 Gu Yan Hui.